Kaiane Aldorino: Miss World 2009

 Aldorino made history on 12 December 2009, by becoming the first ever Miss Gibraltar to be crowned Miss World.
-She was also the first Gibraltarian contestant to have reached the semifinals of one of the major international pageants after receiving the title of Miss World Beach Beauty.
+She was also the first Gibraltarian contestant to have reached the semi-finals of one of the major international pageants after receiving the title of Miss World Beach Beauty.

 Shortly after Aldorino was crowned by her predecessor, Ksenia Sukhinova of Russia, Gibraltar burst into celebration as many Gibraltarians took to the streets.
 Supporters waved the flag of Gibraltar, chanted as cars honked their horns, and fireworks were set off.
 Chief Minister of Gibraltar Peter Caruana hailed her win as a "wonderful achievement for her and for Gibraltar" and promised a "homecoming fit for a queen".
 In 2010, she was guest judge in the final Mister World 2010 beauty pageant in Incheon, South Korea.

-During her reign, Lopez traveled to over 40 countries.
+During her reign, Lopez travelled to over 40 countries.
 Some of these countries include: United Arab Emirates, Japan, Brunei, Hong Kong, Canada, United States, Spain, Germany, Korea, Italy, Indonesia, South Africa, Ireland, and China.

 Homecoming

 On 15 December 2009, HM Government of Gibraltar announced Aldorino would be flown into Gibraltar from London on a private jet the following afternoon.
 On 16 December 2009, the government issued a press release in which it detailed the events that would take place upon Aldorino's arrival.
 These included a public greeting at Gibraltar Airport, a parade through Main Street where Aldorino would ride in the same convertible car as Diana, Princess of Wales and Prince Charles during their honeymoon visit to Gibraltar.
 On 17 December 2009, Aldorino paraded down Main Street preceded by the band of the Royal Gibraltar Regiment, and then appeared at the City Hall balcony.
 This was followed by a press conference and reception at the Rock Hotel.
 The celebrations culminated with a fireworks display from Gibraltar Harbour.
-The Government also requested all businesses in Gibraltar who were reasonably able to do so to close between 4pm and 6pm on this day to allow their staff to take part in the welcoming celebrations.
+The Government also requested all businesses in Gibraltar who were reasonably able to do so to close between 4 pm and 6 pm on this day to allow their staff to take part in the welcoming celebrations.